FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-10-02-server-security.md

 The default is `10` (minutes), you are able to set it to whatever value you want (like `60` for 1 hour or `1440` for a complete day)

-7. Scroll down to the `maxRegPerIp` option at line 145, this option restricts how many people can join from 1 wifi network, this is great to prevent alting but might be triggered when multiple players are playing together in the same location (like family members), I personally like to set this to `3` but that's up to you, setting it to 0 disables the feature.
+7. Scroll down to the `maxRegPerIp` option at line 145, this option restricts how many people can join from 1 wifi network, this is great to prevent alting but might be triggered when multiple players are playing together in the same location (like family members), setting it to 0 disables the feature.

 8. Save the file and go back to the server console.